nezaj/web-bitelog/src/data/notes.md

+### 9/14/2021

+Weight: Weight started low this week post 60hr fast and settled around the 145 area.
+I wish I was further along, but considering some of the excess I've had over the month or so I'm happy I've somewhat maintained my weight.
+I definitely want to push it lower.
+Happy though I'm back on the daily weigh-ins.
+Scale anxiety can be real and I'm glad I'm facing it.
+There's something interesting about waking up excited to weigh yourself because you know you did a good job the night before.
+On the other hand, it can be dreadful to do the morning weigh-in when you know you ate excess previously.

+Nutrition: Last review I called out not eating PB standalone.
+Definitely did not deliver on this.
+A lot of my calories come from PB, if I kept it to just having it in shakes would be a major caloric reduction that I could replace with less caloric dense food.
+I had one "excellent" day this week which was Wednesday where I had 3 full meals and a snack.
+This is what I want to emulate as much as I can.

+Exercise: Tons of exercise this week which probably mitigated some of the excess damage.
+Still no strength training, not sure how I want to fit those in.
+I do want to do more BJJ as well.
+Would love to get in a routine of going to bed early and working out 2x a day (morning + evening).
+Doing this I could fit in BJJ 5x week and strength training 3x.

+Sleep / Stress: Was my birthday week and very social towards the weekend.
+But overall not feeling stressed.
+Was getting less sleep though which made the mornings tougher.
+Would be great to establish a better night-time routine

+Overall: This week felt better than the previous week, but due to things like my birthday and social events, calories were a bit erratic.
+Biggest offender remains PB, I think fixing that will be a huge win.

+Goals for next week:
+* Nutrition: Reduce eating PB as a standalone food
+* Habit: Keep up with fasting timer, it's been useful!
+* Habit: Drink water instead of giving into cravings at night
+* Exercise: Try to get at 2 morning workouts in during the week -- let's build up this habit!

 ### 9/6/2021

 Last three weeks have been in-consistent.
 It's time to get back on top of things.
 Will roll-up three weeks of reviews into one since I missed my previous two unfortunately due to work / moving.
 Missing one review is a yellow flag, missing two took it to red status.
 Time to turn things around!